krorvik/viperpit/articles/prototype.md

 # Left, right and aux consoles

 Next, the main consoles were built.
 For the left console, a wooden frame was built, upon which switches etc was mounted, and then simple 4mm acrylic sheets painted black, and labeled with a labelmaker, was placed on top to simulate the panels.
-For the left aux console and the right consoles, acrylic sheet was chosen for both layers.The images attached show these:
+For the left aux console and the right consoles, acrylic sheet was chosen for both layers.
+The images attached show these:

 <a href="/viperpit/images/early_wood_console.jpg" border="0"><img width="320" src="/viperpit/images/early_wood_console.jpg" alt="Consoles" /></a>
 <a href="/viperpit/images/early_console.jpg" border="0"><img width="320" src="/viperpit/images/early_console.jpg" alt="Consoles" /></a>